+To add an item to the Command Execution list, click Add next to the Command Execution list field.
 On the Create Command Distribution List page, specify a profile name and the command to be run.
 This command will be executed when the events meet the defined filter criteria.

 You can enable the Append Output and Append Errors options if you want to store the output and errors generated (if any) when you run a command script in the Citrix ADM server log files.
 If you do not enable these options, Citrix ADM will discard all outputs and errors generated while running the command script.

 By creating a profile with configuration jobs, a job is executed as a built-in job or a custom job for Citrix ADC, Citrix ADC SDX, and Citrix SD-WAN WO instances, for events and alarms that match the filter criteria you’ve specified.